PaySpaceSA/nextgen-assignment/README.md

 ﻿## Assessment

-Create a small full stack solution to do tax calculations using .NET Core using MVC Razor (please do not use a front end framework such as Angular as takes too long to get the projects running) and doing some basic CRUD operations on SQL Server (must provide localdb with assignment).
-Publish your assessment to your GitHub account and please include all build instructions to get your solution running.
+Complete a small full stack solution to do tax calculations using .NET and MVC Razor and do some basic CRUD operations on SQL Server using Entity Framework (localdb provided with assignment).
+A previous junior developer started this project but was unable to complete it.
+It is up to you to get it functioning as per the requirement, please feel free to add, remove or change whatever you need to.
+Publish your assessment to a private repository on your GitHub account and please include all build instructions to get your solution running.

 ### A few pointers:

-* Latest .NET Core version is preferred
 * Make sure you understand how progressive tax works
+* Start with the API and ensure that it is functioning as required before moving on to the web project.
+* Please keep performance in mind in your implementation,for example how would your application handle 1 million progresive calculations a day on limited hardware?
 * Besides completing the test and getting it to work, and accuracy is important, it is also a chance to show the senior developers your understanding of a good framework so
     * Adhere to the SOLID principals
     * Unit tests